jarradbattaglia/SE577-SoftwareArch/deliverable_2/choosing-unreal-engine.md

 - Support for Multiple Languages:  It supports C++ and C# (though support is new for C#) as its programming languages which gives teams flexibility of choices, Unity only allows C#
 - Wide Use in Industry/Support: More widely used in professional teams throughout the industry, finding new developers with experience should be easier than using other engines.
 Large amount of internal documentation exists as well.
-- State of the art features: It has by far the largest suite of features that includes all of the components we require (cutting edge graphics technologies, networking frameworks
+- State of the art features: It has by far the largest suite of features that includes all of the components we require (cutting edge graphics technologies, networking frameworks)
 - Robust deployment tools: Large amount of building options and deployment tools including packaging for devices whether it be mobile, console or PCs.
 - Great performance: Has options to scale perforamnce for many types of devices, allowing developers to maximize compatability without large code changes.
 - Networking support: Has many toolsets for networking specific tasks and integrations with external services

-To state some negatives of unreal though, are typically around its pricing, which is free until we pass 1 million in sales and then a perpetual 5% royalty as well as costly, its UI is typically seen as more complex with a high learning curve and the engine tools are more 3D focused (with little support for 2D tools).
+To state some negatives of Unreal engine though, are typically around its pricing, which is free until we pass 1 million in sales and then a perpetual 5% royalty as well as costly, its UI is typically seen as more complex with a high learning curve and the engine tools are more 3D focused (with little support for 2D tools).

 None of the engines considered are open source, but do come with a read-only license.